spacetelescope/pandokia/doc/source/run_tests.rst

         The Meta-Runner has provisions for enabling/disabling tests and for setting environment variables before the test is executed.

         A Test-Runner is a Pandokia component that implements a standard interface between the Meta-Runner and some specific test execution software.
-For example, the "nose" Test-Runner uses nose 0.11 (along with a nose plugin) to run tests.
+There are several test runners available.
+For example, the "pytest" Test-Runner uses py.test 2.2.1 (along with a plugin) to run tests.

         See adding_runners.rst for documentation on implementing your own Test-Runner for whatever testing systems you have.